code-kern-ai/bricks/generators/distance/hamming_distance/code_snippet_refinery.md

 from scipy.spatial.distance import hamming from sklearn.feature_extraction.text import TfidfVectorizer

-YOUR_ATTRIBUTE: str = "text" # only text attributes
+ATTRIBUTE: str = "text" # only text attributes
-YOUR_BASE_SENTENCE: str = "This is the base sentence you want to find the distances to."
+BASE_SENTENCE: str = "This is the base sentence you want to find the distances to."

 def hamming_distance(record):

-    text_one = YOUR_BASE_SENTENCE
+    text_one = BASE_SENTENCE
-    text_two = record[YOUR_ATTRIBUTE].text # SpaCy document, hence we need to call .text to get the string
+    text_two = record[ATTRIBUTE].text # SpaCy document, hence we need to call .text to get the string

     tfidf = TfidfVectorizer().fit_transform([text_one, text_two])